montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Publicly available records may also be accessible from some third-party websites.
 Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

 Third-party sites are not government-sponsored websites.
-As a result, record results, accuracy and availability may differ from official channels.
+As a result, record results, accuracy, and availability may differ from official channels.

 • Records related to involuntary commitment to psychological evaluation and mental health assessments.